jbladant/ORCA2-demonstrator/Paleo_Earth.md

            -a IsfCav,global,c,l,0 \
            PALEORCA2_domain_cfg.nc
 ```
-The same can be done on the mesh_mask.nc file.
+The same can be done for the mesh_mask.nc file.

 ### Run a PALEORCA2 simulation of the Early Eocene